Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 200,000 at 5% over 25 years: interest-only payment is 833/month with 200,000 owed at the end.
 Repayment is 1,169/month with 0 owed at the end.
 Over 25 years, repayment costs more per month but clears the debt; interest-only is cheaper monthly but leaves the full balance.
-Interest-only demands a clear repayment strategy (investment vehicle, property sale) at term end.
+Interest-only relies on a clear repayment strategy (such as an investment vehicle or property sale) to clear the balance at term end.

 Mortgage structure comparison.